bluenote79/spline_to_dat/README.md

 ### Option 2: Sketch two controlpoint splines.

 1. Sketch the two splines.
 They must be coincident at the sketch origin.
+2. Start the skript.
-2. Select the splines.
+3. Select the splines.
 The first selection must be the top curve.
-3. Enter a name for the spline.
+4. Enter a name for the spline.
-4. Decide how many points should be added to the dat-file.
+5. Decide how many points should be added to the dat-file.
-5. Click OK to start file save dialogue.
+6. Click OK to start file save dialogue.

 <picture>